ccris02/DOT_KSM_Logs/README.md

 ```
 💤 Idle (49 peers), best: #8302347 (0x296d…fb2f), finalized #8302345 (0x22e3…877e), ⬇ 2.7MiB/s ⬆ 1.9MiB/s
 ```
+- By default you should have areound 50 peers, you can modify it to reduce or increase the number
+- Increasing number of peer will cause bigger bandwidth utilization but there is no proof that it will increas era poins

-## Life is good, your node discovered a new peer
+## Your node just discovered a new peer
 ```
 🔍 Discovered new external address for our node:
 /ip4/100.107.63.128/tcp/30333/p2p/12D3KooWDz7FcPsbr8v5pvPngz4GtYWVrzYBsn3CLb5NVEHPBfQa